HD60Hz/squad-lab1-store/README.md

             self.__inventory.append(product)
             self.__items_count += product.quantity
 ```
-In the init/construction method we instantiate an inventory file database by providing the absolute path of ``store`` module parent directory, aka ``storify`` and a hardcoded file type
+In the init/construction method, we instantiate an inventory file database by providing the absolute path of ``store`` module parent directory, aka ``storify`` and a hardcoded file type
-This database is then kept as a store attributes for future persistance
+This database is then kept as a store attributes for future persistence

 Maybe some of you have noticed the import inside ``__init__`` (yeah import can be everywhere).
-The reason behind that is to avoid a circular dependencies (store imports InventoryFileDB, and db/inventory import Product)
+The reason behind that is to avoid a _circular dependencies_ (store imports InventoryFileDB, and db/inventory import Product)
 Normally circular dependencies are sign of bad design.
 It means that there may be a better design where the depend and the dependency can joined in the same module.
 In our case, the solution above is good enough

 Because ``load_products`` return a generator we can simply iterate over the result to populate our inventory